Ishikawa JET

 Salt Koji Cooking Seminar (ENG)

-As a foreigner living in Ishikawa, no matter how much you love Japanese food, there comes a point when you have had enough pickled vegetables, curry, and cod sperm.
-Want to whip-up something from home, but can’t find certain ingredients?
-Well, here is a collection of shops in Kanazawa where you can find food items from back home.
+As a foreigner living in Ishikawa, no matter how much you love Japanese food, there comes a point when you’ve had enough pickled vegetables, fried cutlets, and petrified fish.
+Have you been wanting to prepare recipe from back home, but can’t find the right ingredients?
+Well, here is a collection of shops in Kanazawa which will help you put together a taste from home.

 Yamaya – やまや

-This is THE foreign import store of mass-produced goods.
-Here you will find ingredients for Italian, Southeast Asian, Tex Mex, and Indian meals.
-You’ll also find imported potato chips and snacks, matzo ball soup, pancake mix, maple syrup, peanut butter, garbanzo beans, flour tortillas, hot sauce, and tons more.
-My listings are biased, so check this place out for yourself.
+This is a major chain of mass-produced goods.
+It offers the fundamental ingredients for typical Italian, Southeast Asian, Tex Mex, and Indian meals.
+You’ll also find imported American potato chips and snacks, matzo ball soup, pancake mix, maple syrup, peanut butter, garbanzo beans, flour tortillas, hot sauce, and tons more.
+This place is enormous and my listings are items that stand out to me, so I encourage you to take a look at the inventory for yourself.
 Personally, I think their strength lies in their assortment of alcohol.
-They have a decent selection of imported beers that you won’t find in any Japanese market or conbini and an impressive selection of spirits for very decent prices; I’ve found the spirits here to be 10-30% cheaper than in the US.
-There are many branches spread across Japan, including one in Nanao, three in Kanazawa, one in Nonoichi, and one in Komatsu.
+They have a decent selection of imported beers that you won’t find in any Japanese market or conbini and an impressive selection of spirits at very decent prices; I’ve found the spirits here to be 10-30% less expensive than in the US.
+There are many branches across Japan, including one in Nanao, three in Kanazawa, one in Nonoichi, and one in Komatsu.
 Click here for a complete listing and hours of operation. http://www.yamaya.co.jp

 Diamond - ダイヤモンド

 Ah, the elusive Diamond market.
-Often described as the foreign goods store on the second floor of Omicho Market – beware!
-Many never find it, so let me guide you.
-From the fancy entrance facing M’za (see picture), go into the actual market, turn left, then turn right, and finally turn right once more.
-It will be on your left hand side.
-Go into the shop and THEN go upstairs to the second floor.
-If you try taking any other stairs to “the second floor,” you’ll never get there.
-This shop has a plethora of foreign goods similar to Yamaya, but more selective and on a much smaller scale.
-They include hundreds of spices, ghee, dry pastas, sun dried tomatoes, baking goods, shredded coconut, agave syrup, Cherry Cola, and cooking oils (avocado, grapeseed, walnut, almond).
-Hours of operation follow Omicho market’s schedule. http://www.daiya-net.co.jp/index.html
+Often described as “the foreign goods store on the second floor of Omicho Market.”
+To some it’s a myth and many go searching for it in vain.
+Let me be your guide.
+Enter the market through the Cafe Arco Mercato entrance facing M’za (see picture), turn left and head towards the butcher shop, there turn right, and then turn right once more.
+Diamond will be on your left hand side.
+Walk inside and proceed upstairs to their foreign goods section.
+It is only accessible by going inside the store.
+Diamond has a plethora of foreign goods similar to Yamaya, but on a smaller scale and better curated.
+Highlights include hundreds of spices, ghee, dry pastas, sun dried tomatoes, baking goods, shredded coconut, agave syrup, Cherry Cola, and cooking oils (avocado, grapeseed, walnut, almond).
+Hours of operation follow Omicho Market’s weekly schedule. http://www.daiya-net.co.jp/index.html

 Fu-do – 風土

-For the health-conscience, Fu-do offers a variety of brown rice (玄米) harvested exclusively by a dozen farmers across Ishikawa prefecture.
-A kilo of rice averages around 500-600円.
-They will gladly offer you rice bran (ヌカ) free of charge.
-You can use the rice bran to cook bamboo shoots in the spring!
-If you are not familiar with cooking brown rice in your rice cooker, wash it and then let it soak in water for 5 hours prior to turning on the cooker.
-The shop is located in the basement of Omicho market near the escalators.
-Hours of operation are 10am-6pm and follow Omicho’s holiday schedule. http://fu-do.agri-ishikawa.jp
+For the health-conscience, Fu-do stocks a variety of brown rice (玄米) harvested exclusively by a dozen farmers across Ishikawa prefecture.
+A kilo of rice averages from 400-600円.
+Should you be interested, they also offer rice bran (ヌカ) free of charge, which you can use to cook bamboo shoots or pickle-ferment vegetables!
+If you are not familiar with cooking brown rice in your rice cooker, simply give it a rinse and let it soak in cold water for 5 hours prior to turning it on.
+Fu-do is located in the basement of M’za near the Andersen bakery.
+Hours of operation are 10am-8pm and follow M’za’s holiday schedule. https://www.facebook.com/fuudokanazawa

 Yaoya -八百屋

-This shop is owned by Yamada-san, a friendly fellow who lived in Canada for a while and speaks some English.
-He carries an assortment of seasonal produce from Ishikawa as well as some goods from overseas.
-Shop highlights include: passion fruit, fresh coriander (cilantro), jalapeños, zebra tomatoes, purple cauliflower, round squash, and cherimoyas.
-He receives new stock on Tuesdays and Saturdays, but if you are coming from out of town, he recommends giving him a call to check what produce is available that day.
-Produce subject to change with the seasons.
-Yaomatsu is located near the top of Shintatemachi.
+This tiny produce market is owned by Matsuda-san, a friendly fellow who lived in Canada for a brief period and who speaks some English.
+He carries an assortment of seasonal produce from Ishikawa as well as some items from overseas.
+Shop highlights include passion fruit, fresh coriander (cilantro), jalapeños, zebra tomatoes, tomatillos, purple cauliflower, round squash, and cherimoyas.
+He typically receives new inventory on Tuesdays and Saturdays, but if you are coming from out of town, he recommends giving him a call to ensure the product you are looking for is in stock.
+Produce is subject to change with the seasons.
+Yaoya is located near the top of Shintatemachi.
 He is open from 8am-6pm and closed on Sundays. http://www.yaomatsu.jp

 Cheese Oukoku – チーズ王国